 The course covers the trends, industry practices and techniques for the most popular platforms, and by the end of the course, you will have created an engaging user interface prototype for a mobile application or the web.
 This mobile UI prototype will incorporate the new conceptual and technical skills learned, and can also function as a portfolio piece for future endeavors.

-- Responsive Design/Parallax UX Design
+- Responsive Design and meaningful mobile experiences

-- iOS 12/13 and Android UI patterns
+- iOS and Android UI patterns

-- Lean Mobile UX
+- Cross Device UX, Lean Mobile UX and design thinking/strategy

 - Form factor user interface

-- Low fidelity mobile concepts
+- Low and high fidelity mobile concepts

-- Mobile storytelling workflow
+- Storytelling workflow